xSam08/GA-Website/README.md

 - **Music**: Discography and songs of German.
 - **Books**: A list of his literary works.
 - **Contact**: A reactive form for users to get in touch.
+- **Translation flags**: A function to allow users to interact in their languages with the site.

 ## Technologies Used